-- All course and textbooks provided on loan from the sixth form library; - Printing and photocopying rights and a daily printing allowance; - A number of school-funded events such as the 'Roadster' day and external visits, such as the UCAS Higher Education Conference.
+- All course and textbooks provided on loan from the sixth form library; - Printing and photocopying rights and a daily printing allowance; - · A number of school-funded events such as the 'Roadster' day and external visits, such as the UCAS Higher Education Conference.

-As students will have access to these resources, we will be requesting a £60 administration Fee on the first day of the academic year, £20 of which will be refundable at the end of the year upon return of ALL books.
-We are a cashless site, however on this occasion cash or cheques will be acceptable.
-Any cheques will need to be made payable to Notley High School & Braintree Sixth Form.
+As all students will have access to these resources, we will be requesting a £60 administration Fee on the first day of the academic year, £20 of which will be refundable at the end Year 13 upon return of all books in good condition.
+We are a cashless site so payments will be via ParentPay; you will be notified of your logins at the start of term.